Waikato Plains: Geography

-The region is heavily populated by New Zealand standards, with many living in Hamilton towards the center of the plains.
+The region is heavily populated by New Zealand standards, with many living in Hamilton which is located towards the centre of the plains.

-The plains are an area of once swampy land, much of which was drained by the early settlers, such as the Morrin brothers in the late 18th century and is now intensively farmed.
-Dairy cattle, sheep, grain and maize are all farmed here, but it is dairy farming that is the staple of the local economy.
+The plains are an area of once swampy land, much of which was drained by the early settlers, such as the Morrin brothers in the late 18th century.
+They are now intensively farmed with dairy cattle, sheep, grain and maize, with dairy farming being the staple of the local economy.
 The lower plain is also known for vineyards, and the middle plain has some of the southern hemisphere's top thoroughbred stables, notably around the towns of Cambridge and Matamata.

-A considerable amount of the land is peaty, and significant sections especially in the north east are still undrained swamp.
+A considerable amount of the land is peaty, and significant sections, particularly in the north east are still undrained swamp.
 Dozens of shallow riverine lakes lie at the central and southern end of the lower plain, notably Lake Waikare.

 This part of the Wailkato watershed is currently managed as the Middle Waikato Management Zone and the Lower Waikato Management Zone.

 Geology

 Orange shading shows the approximate area of the inactive Hamilton Basin intra-continental rift related to currently active intra-continental rifts North Island, New Zealand.
 These being the Hauraki Rift (purple), the modern Taupō Rift (red).
 The inactive old Taupō Rift (yellow) is also shown.

 There is geological evidence that the Hamilton Basin portion was formed as a rift valley.
 The normal faulting associated with this may have become inactive before 350,000 years ago, although in lake sediments there is evidence of significant local earthquake activity as recently as 7600 years ago, but epicenters may relate to known current active fault systems to the north east of the plains.

-The basement is Waipapa Morrinsville Terrane greywacke formed in the Late Jurassic to Early Cretaceous (160-120 Ma).
+The basement is Waipapa Morrinsville Terrane formed of greywacke in the Late Jurassic to Early Cretaceous (160-120 Ma).

 The Hamilton Basin originally formed under water so marine Pliocene beds underlie Quaternary deposits that date from about 1.8 million years ago.
 The oldest deposits are called the Puketoka Formation which contains clays, sands, breccias and ignimbrite sheets from pyroclastic flow reaching the basin.
 The younger Waerenga Gravels are composed of weathered greywacke debris presumably deposited in fans extending from the surrounding ranges.
 Even younger, and so closer to the surface usually, is the Karapiro Formation with rhyolitic sands and gravels which can be weathered to clay.